 Carpet Bonnet Cleaning, Spin Bonnet Cleaning

-Bonnet cleaning or spin bonnet cleaning is a maintenance cleaning technique used in commercial cleaning situations.
+Bonnet cleaning or spin bonnet cleaning is a maintenance cleaning technique used in commercial floor and carpet cleaning situations.
 It is a low-moisture technique.
 Bonnet cleaning only cleans the top layer of carpet fibers- it is surface cleaning.
 It does not clean deep down, like shampooing or extraction cleaning.

 - Speed: Carpet dries quick, allowing for businesses to remain operational.

 - Ease: Equipment and supplies are easy to acquire and maneuver.

 - Inexpensive: Equipment and supply costs are low and doesn't require highly skilled labor.

 - For spot cleaning in between extraction cleanings, especially in high traffic areas.

 - When there is not enough time to use truck mount system.
 Spin bonnet cleaning will still help lengthen the life of carpet or floor, and will outweigh the cost of having to replace sooner.

 - When carpets have a history of being exclusively bonnet cleaned.
 Because bonnet cleaning pushes a lot of dirt down into the carpet fibers, switching to extraction cleaning may cause stains to appear when the impacted dirt is lifted up.